-L- likes it because she “likes reading”.
-A- likes it because she loves the “scary books” they include for her.
+The oldest likes it because she “likes reading”.
+The youngest likes it because she loves the “scary books” they include for her.
 Both girls enjoy getting a box filled with surprises, especially if those surprises are books.
 They spend several minutes after each opening going through the books and deciding which ones they are going to read first.
 That is after they have divvied out the loot from the box.

-I like it because it’s a fun way to keep the girls’ interests sparked for new literature.
+I like it because it’s a fun way to keep the girls’ interests’ sparked for new literature.
 It is reasonably priced, and it supports a “brick and mortar” bookstore.
 I’m a huge fan of bookstores.
 They are one of my happy places.
 I also like Reading Bug Box because they are so accessible.
-I like being able to email the owner and ask for books specifically aligned with my child’s interests.
+It’s nice to be able to email the owner and ask for books specifically aligned with my child’s interests.